 Briefly, I’ll share my personal thoughts and approach to dirty fasting.

 When I first tried intermittent fasting back in May 2018, I had no clue what clean or dirty fasting was.

 Honestly, I don’t even think it was a thing back then, really.
 It seems to be a new-ish concept.

 Anyway, I have a huge love of carbonated, zero-calorie energy drinks.

 And while I can tolerate my coffee black, it’s not my preference.

-That said, I drank black coffee some of the time, while other times would drink a sugar-free energy drink, and I still lost ten pounds my first month 16:8 intermittent fasting.
+That said, when I first tried intermittent fasting, I drank black coffee some of the time, while other times would drink a sugar-free energy drink, and I still lost ten pounds my first month 16:8 intermittent fasting.